Trent Reznor: Personal life

 During the five years following the release of The Downward Spiral in 1994, Reznor suffered from depression; his condition was worsened by the death of his maternal grandmother, who had raised him.
 He began abusing alcohol, cocaine, and other drugs, and successfully completed rehab in 2001.
 He said in a 2005 Kerrang! interview, "There was a persona that had run its course.
 I needed to get my priorities straight, my head screwed on.
 Instead of always working, I took a couple of years off, just to figure out who I was and working out if I wanted to keep doing this or not.
 I had become a terrible addict; I needed to get my shit together, figure out what had happened."
 In contrast to his former suicidal tendencies, he stated in another 2005 interview that he is "pretty happy".

 Reznor married Filipino-American singer Mariqueen Maandig in October 2009.
 They live in Los Angeles and have five children together.
+When asked about the future of Nine Inch Nails in 2023, he said, "I don't want to be away from my kids.
+I don't want to miss their lives to go do a thing that I'm grateful to be able to do, and I'm appreciative that you're here to see it, but I've done it a lot, you know?
+I don't really want to do that right now. [...]
+I kind of want to feel okay and I want to make sure my family's okay."
+He added that he prefers working on film scores over recording and touring as Nine Inch Nails in part because there is a "less fertile environment" to put Nine Inch Nails music out into, while scoring for films has "thrust [him] into places [he] wouldn't be" with the band.